Midnight Love: Background

-“On one level, it’s a party record.
-It’s a record you can dance to and even freak to.
-But if you listen closely and go beneath your surface, you’ll hear my heart speaking.
-You’ll hear my heart saying, ‘It’s time to put the madness behind and let love lead the way.’
-You’ll hear me testify that I still believe in Jesus, I still believe in God’s miraculous grace, I still believe that the Lord forgives even when — and especially when — we cannot forgive ourselves.”
+"On one level, it's a party record.
+It's a record you can dance to and even freak to.
+But if you listen closely and go beneath your surface, you'll hear my heart speaking.
+You'll hear my heart saying, 'It's time to put the madness behind and let love lead the way.'
+You'll hear me testify that I still believe in Jesus, I still believe in God's miraculous grace, I still believe that the Lord forgives even when—and especially when—we cannot forgive ourselves."

 Recording

 One of the first songs Gaye had worked on with musician Odell Brown was a reggae-influenced track that Gaye and Brown had recorded around October 1981.
-The then-Rolling Stone reviewer David Ritz had arrived to Belgium in April 1982 after he had been tipped off to where Gaye was.
-Despite Gaye's pleas to not meet up with Ritz, Ritz eventually located Gaye in his Ostend apartment not too far from Cousaert's pension where he and Gaye reluctantly continued their interviews that led to the book, Divided Soul.
+The then-Rolling Stone reviewer David Ritz had arrived to Belgium in April 1982 after he had been tipped off about where Gaye was.
+Despite Gaye's pleas to not meet up with him, Ritz eventually located Gaye in his Ostend apartment not too far from Cousaert's pension, where he and Gaye reluctantly continued their interviews that led to the 1985 book Divided Soul.